Alfresco/docs-alfresco/content-accelerator/latest/develop/extension-content-accelerator.md

 To override the existing OpenContent code, create a bean in `opencontent-extension-override-config.xml` with the same id as the bean that points to the OpenContent code that you want to override.
 In your new bean, refer to a new custom class you will implement in your AMP rather than the class the comes out of the box with OpenContent.
 Note that this will only work for overriding OpenContent classes that are referenced by a bean in OpenContent's spring configuration.

-Steps to accomplish this in your Custom AMP (example shows overriding the out-of-the-box Supscription action in ACA):
+Complete the following steps to accomplish this in your Custom AMP.
+The example shows overriding the out-of-the-box Subscription action in ACA:

 1. Create your own custom implementation of the java code you wish to override and give it its own name.